Ventricular septal defect: Cause

 Congenital VSDs are frequently associated with other congenital conditions, such as Down syndrome.
+Congenital heart disease, particularly VSDs, is the number one cause of death for children with Down syndrome ages birth to two.

 A VSD can also form a few days after a myocardial infarction (heart attack) due to mechanical tearing of the septal wall, before scar tissue forms, when macrophages start remodeling the dead heart tissue.

 A congenital VSD can result from a disturbance in the morphogenesis of the heart in its embryonic stages.
 In the fifth week of gestation, the heart undergoes multiple processes of septation and forming a dextral loop.
 Interfering with the latter leads to insufficient leftward movement of the ventricular outflow tract over the atrioventricular canal, which in turn can result in a VSD or, in the most extreme cases, a double outlet right ventricle with one.

 A ventricular septal defect arises when the superior part of the interventricular septum, which separates the right and left ventricles of the heart, fails to fully develop.
 The right ventricle pumps blood to the lungs to get oxygen, while the left ventricle pumps blood to the rest of the body to provide oxygen to tissues.
 A ventricular septal defect results in the mixing of oxygen-rich blood with oxygen-poor blood, increasing strain on the heart and lungs.

 Pathophysiology

-During ventricular contraction, or systole, some of the blood from the left ventricle leaks into the right ventricle, passes through the lungs and reenters the left ventricle via the pulmonary veins and left atrium.
+During ventricular contraction, or systole, some of the blood from the left ventricle leaks into the right ventricle, passes through the lungs and re-enters the left ventricle via the pulmonary veins and left atrium.
 This has two net effects.
 First, the circuitous refluxing of blood causes volume overload on the left ventricle.
 Second, because the left ventricle normally has a much higher systolic pressure (~120 mmHg) than the right ventricle (~20 mmHg), the leakage of blood into the right ventricle therefore elevates right ventricular pressure and volume, causing pulmonary hypertension with its associated symptoms.

 In serious cases, the pulmonary arterial pressure can reach levels that equal the systemic pressure.
 This reverses the left to right shunt, so that blood then flows from the right ventricle into the left ventricle, resulting in cyanosis, as blood is by-passing the lungs for oxygenation.

 This effect is more noticeable in patients with larger defects, who may present with breathlessness, poor feeding and failure to thrive in infancy.
 Patients with smaller defects may be asymptomatic.
 Four different septal defects exist, with perimembranous most common, outlet, atrioventricular, and muscular less commonly.